 Access to the single market requires acceptance of all four EU freedoms — of movement of goods, capital, services, and people.
 Suggestions of requiring a minimum salary of £35,000 for EU migrants to the UK have been demolished by Prof Jonathan Portes of Kings College, London.

-With a high UK reliance on foreign-owned firms, Brexit supporters expect new export markets to be opened in faraway places.
-However it's a delusion and conceit sold to the smug, and believers in the tooth fairy.
+With a high UK reliance on foreign-owned firms, Brexit supporters expect new export markets to be opened in far away places.
+However, it's a delusion and conceit sold to the smug, and believers in the tooth fairy.

-According to a post Brexit referendum poll a majority of those working full-time or part-time voted to remain in the EU; most of those not working voted to leave.
-More than half of those retired on a private pension voted to leave, as did two thirds of those retired on a state pension.
+According to a post Brexit referendum poll, a majority of those working full-time or part-time voted to remain in the EU; most of those not working voted to leave.
+More than half of those retired on a private pension voted to leave, as did two-thirds of those retired on a state pension.

 A study by KPMG, the professional services firm, published last February found that a third of UK manufacturing companies were considering relocating aspects of their plant or operations to another country in order to boost productivity or reduce costs, with China and India the most attractive locations for moving jobs to — rather than generating exports from Britain.

-Twin deficits, the Bank of England and "kindness of strangers"
+Triple deficits, the Bank of England and "kindness of strangers"

-In January 2016 Mark Carney, governor of the Bank of England, warned of financial instability, higher interest rates and capital flight if Britain voted to leave the EU, saying the country could not depend on “the kindness of strangers” to fund the country’s deficits — "I have always depended on the kindness of strangers," is a line from Tennessee Williams' 'A Streetcar Named Desire' (1947).
+In January 2016 Mark Carney, governor of the Bank of England, warned of financial instability, higher interest rates, and capital flight if Britain voted to leave the EU, saying the country could not depend on “the kindness of strangers” to fund the country’s deficits — "I have always depended on the kindness of strangers," is a line from Tennessee Williams' 'A Streetcar Named Desire' (1947).

 This week it was reported that UK consumer inflation is at a 4-year high adding to the gloom that the UK and Greece have had the worst wage outcomes of mainly rich countries since 2007 - real wages in the UK fell to 2015 and inflation is set to outpace wage rises again.